ndhoang123/Project2/project/README.md

     - `terraform apply`

 **NOTE** The first time you run `terraform apply` you may see errors about the Kubernetes namespace or an RDS error.
 Running it again AND performing the step below should clear up those errors.
+3/26/2024 10:17pm: Finish the step 7, but still get errors.
+Need to implement the step 8
 8. Setup Kubernetes config so you can ping the EKS cluster
    - `aws eks --region us-east-2 update-kubeconfig --name udacity-cluster`
    - Change kubernetes context to the new AWS cluster